 The one wheel Pint fender is a type of aftermarket product that has been designed specifically to cover the top half of the tire on the Onewheel Pint and Pint X boards.
 The fender provides full wheel coverage and is intended to stop water, debris, mud from flinging onto the rider’s leg and close.
 They are extremely durable, making it a great option for riders who enjoy extreme trail riding.

-The Flight Fins system is a personal favorite onewheel pint fender.
+The Flight Fins system is a personal favorite Onewheel pint (and PX) fender.
 As you can see in the image, the fenders, are very thin.
 They are made of nylon and polycarbonate.
 If you want a glossy look, its polycarbonate.
 For the matte finish its nylon.

-You do also need a Full Flight Fins setup however if you plan on trail riding, the Flight Fins offer advantages from their “Fins” that aide riders in overcoming obstacles along trails.
+You do however need a Full Flight Fins setup however if you plan on trail riding, the Flight Fins offer advantages from their “Fins” that aide riders in overcoming obstacles along trails.
 They come with thick rubber wedges allowing for your feet to be secured just the right amount when popping around on a trail.
+If you dont like the fins, you can always ride without the rubbers.

 Pros: